TJ2001/Gentle-Resolve/README.md

 ## Description

-_The purpose of this application will be to exemplify things taught in the Epicodus Android curriculum.
+_The purpose of this application will be to exemplify skills in Android development as well Java in general.
 It will also empower users to by helping people express themselves in a more beautiful way.
 People should be able to write down their dreams in a compelling and meaningful way._

 ## Setup/Installation Requirements